Carnagion/dissertation/proposal/proposal.typ

 The overall work plan is to start off by investigating previous approaches to the problem and establishing a mathematical model, as any further work will be reliant on this.
 Then, the branch-and-bound algorithm to solve the problem according to the model will be implemented and later extended with a rolling window, followed by the mathematical programming and dynamic programming algorithms.

-Analysis and evaluation of the implemented algorithms will take place throughout the year.
+Analysis and evaluation of the implemented algorithms will take place throughout the development process.
 The development of the visualisation tool will therefore also start early in order to assist with the analysis.

-Likewise, the document deliverables - project proposal, interim report, and final dissertation - will start being written very early on to enable noting down the tasks carried out and key observations during the year.
+Likewise, the document deliverables --- the project proposal, interim report, and final dissertation --- will be worked on throughout the project's timeline to enable noting down the tasks carried out and key observations during the year.
 This will help prevent crunch time closer to their deadlines.

 An outline of this plan is depicted in the following Gantt chart: